matique/miau/README.md

   ...
 ~~~

-and the method may be overwritten.

-The default value for "policy" is inferred from the controller,
+The default value for "policy" is inferred from "params[:controller]".
-i.e. "authorization!" called from "PostsController" will
+i.e. "authorize!" called from "PostsController" will
 set the "policy" to "PostsPolicy".

 The default value for "action" is set by "params[:action]".